wragge/dfat-documents-web/_volumes/volume-19-1950-1959-the-australia-japan-agreement-on-commerce/19-minute-from-crawford-to-mcewen.md

 ---
+doc_date: '1953-02-05'
+doc_num: 19
+doc_order: 19
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[NLA : CRAWFORD PAPERS MS4514/9/33, ECONOMIC POLICY-RELATIONS WITH JAPAN]'
-title: "19 Minute From Crawford To Mcewen"
+title: Minute From Crawford To Mcewen
-volume: "Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce"
+vol_full_title: 'Volume 19: The Australia Japan Agreement on Commerce, 1950–1959'
-doc_id: 7624
 vol_id: 19
-doc_date: 1953-02-05
+vol_title: 'Volume 19: 1950 - 1959, The Australia Japan Agreement on Commerce'
 ---

-# 19 Minute From Crawford To Mcewen

-## 5th February, 1953
+5th February, 1953

 Accession of Japan to GATT 1.
 General argument is that Japan must live i.e. must be allowed access to markets and raw materials.
 On political grounds it is most desirable that she should develop her trade with the Western countries and with South and South East Asia rather than be forced towards China and the Soviet bloc.
 Her accession to GATT would serve this end-it would confer benefits on her but would also impose responsibilities.